-- Doxxing and invasion of privacy - Don't post other people's personal information, such as phone numbers, private email addresses, physical addresses, credit card numbers, Social Security/National Identity numbers, or passwords.
+- Invasion of privacy - Don't post other people's personal information, such as phone numbers, private email addresses, physical addresses, credit card numbers, or other identification or private information.
 Depending on the context, such as in the case of intimidation or harassment, we may consider other information, such as photos or videos that were taken or distributed without the subject's consent, to be an invasion of privacy, especially when such material presents a safety risk to the subject.

-- Sexually obscene content - Don’t post content that is pornographic.
-This does not mean that all nudity, or all code and content related to sexuality, is prohibited.
-We recognize that sexuality is a part of life and non-pornographic sexual content may be a part of your project, or may be presented for educational or artistic purposes.
+- Sexually obscene content - Do not post content that is pornographic.
 We do not allow obscene sexual content or content that may involve the exploitation or sexualization of minors.